Offer your support!

 Why sharks attack

-The portion of the Red Sea within Egypt's borders is characterized as "non-fertile".
-Its organic matter productivity is low, according to Hanafy, thus it offers limited fish resources and is not a valuable fishing ground.
+The portion of the Red Sea within Egypt's borders is characterized as "non-fertile."
+Its organic matter productivity is low, according to Hanafy, and thus offers limited fish resources.
+It is not a valuable fishing ground.

-Yet the Red Sea is severely 'overfished', resulting in what Nadia Sherif, conservation officer at Nature Conservation Egypt (NCE), described as a “competition between fishermen and sharks”.
-As fish diversity dwindles, sharks expand their foraging territory for any and all food, all the way to coastal shores.
+Yet the Red Sea is severely “overfished,” resulting in what Nadia Sherif, conservation officer at Nature Conservation Egypt (NCE), described as a “competition between fishermen and sharks.”
+As fish diversity dwindles, sharks expand their foraging territory and search for any food along the way to coastal shores.

 “Sharks suffer from neurological abnormalities due to lack of nutrition… While shark attacks on humans for sustenance are rare, extreme hunger has driven such incidents at least three times in the Red Sea,” Hanafy stated.